-All relation and attribute names follow the lexical conventions of Java identifiers.
+All relation and attribute names follow the lexical conventions of Java identifiers, but are limited to the 7-bit ASCII character set.
 Whitespace is optional everywhere in the input.

 Disambiguation If an attribute name appears in multiple relations of the current schema, then any use of that name in a dependency is disambiguated by prefixing it with the appropriate relation name followed by a period.
 Attribute names in the input may be prefixed with relation names even when such prefixes are not required for disambiguation.
 For example, if the earlier schema is augmented with a relation S(B,C,D,E) then the functional dependency for R must be written as A, R.B -> R.C; or R.A, R.B -> R.C; but not as A, B -> R.C; (although in principle one could disambiguate B based on the context provided by A).